samwel-mongare/javascript_challenges/README.md

 # Javascript_challenges

 > The repository contains most of the challenges I solve during the mob programming sessions in microverse and on my own free time.
-It acts a s a remainder and reference point while learning.
+It acts as a remainder and reference point while learning.

 ## Built With

 - JavaScript
+- HTML

 ## How to Setup

-> You can simply clone or download [this repository](https://github.com/Mosams/javascript_challenges.git), and use your favorite browser or code editor to run this program.
+> You can simply clone or download [this repository](https://github.com/samwel-mongare/javascript_challenges.git), and use your favorite browser or code editor to run this program.

 - To open the project after download, simply double click the index.html file